ds4se/chapters/README.md

 When          | What
 ------------- | -------------------------------
  Apr 30, 2015 |         Invitations issued (and accepted) to write each chapter to 40+ authors June 30, 2015 |     Chapters submitted.
 Commence peer review of chapters (by other chapter authors) July 31, 2015 |     First round reviews completed and sent back to authors Sept 15, 2015 |        Revised chapters received, optional second peer review Sept 30, 2015 |   Second round reviews completed and sent back to author Oct 21, 2015  | Final chapters sent to Morgan Kaufman

+## Instructions to Authors

+Chapters to be written in Markdown and committed to this repo
+     + To begin that task, send your Githib repo id to any of the above editors.
+They will add you to the "colloberators" of this repo.
+     + If you do not want to hassle with Github, then write in Markdown using on the [free Markdown editors](http://mashable.com/2013/06/24/markdown-tools/) and send to the editors.

+Chapters should be short.
+For example, our [sample chapter](sample.md) has
+      +   240 lines
+      +   1400 words
+      +   9000 characters

+Chapters should use  diagrams in gray scale;

+Chapters should use than half a dozen references;

+Chapters should be _approachable_ and have a _take away message_.
+For example, our  [sample chapter](sample.md) has certain features which you can (optionally) copy:

++ Some light hearted story to start the chapter;
++ Some list of specific recommendations to end the chapter.
++